 There were so many memories here for Katie and only being five years old now she still clung to almost all of them to never forget.
-Besides the family there was a friend of her aunts who lived on the hill side above the grandparents.
-There was a highway in between so Katie could not go there on her own but this friend would come and get Katie occasionally to take to her house and take pictures, many that looked much like Shirley Temple.
+Besides the family there was a friend of her aunts who lived on the hillside above the grandparents.
+There was a highway in between so Katie could not go there on her own but this friend would come and get Katie occasionally to take to her house and take pictures.
+Many looked much like Shirley Temple.
 She would teach Katie how to pose and be prissy to make a good picture.

-She loved going to this friends house because it was even higher above the river than her grandmothers.
-You could see the train tracks from here and the porch was long with a swing; but then everyone had a swing!
+Katie loved going to this friends house because it was even higher above the river than her grandmothers.
+You could see the train tracks from here and the porch was long with a swing; but then, everyone had a swing!

 This friend took Katie inside to her bedroom to fix her hair and she got to see her beautiful room.
 She thought someday she would have a bedroom just like this.
 It was so much fun sitting in front of the dresser getting all fixed up for pictures.
-Of course they would have to wait to get them developed so she wouldn't get to see them until her next visit there in a week or so.
+Of course they would have to wait to get them developed so she wouldn't get to see them until they were mailed off and came back.
+A pretty long time.

-Katie would always remember her aunt's best friend for being so kind but also for reasons Katie never found out, her aunt, this best friend and Katie all shared a middle name.
+Katie would always remember her aunt's best friend for being so kind but also for a reason Katie never found out about.
+Her aunt, this best friend and Katie all shared a middle name.